afombravo/tnseeker/README.md

 2. The Essential_finder: Infers gene essentiality from the insertion information found in the previous .csv file. tnseeker can thus be run on a standalone mode if the appropriate .csv and annotation files are indicated.

-If you already have an appropriatly format transposon insertion .csv file, and just want to infer gene essentiality.
-Its possible to execute the standalone Essential_Finder.py script as follows (OS inclusive):
+If you already have an appropriatly format transposon insertion .csv file, and just want to infer gene essentiality, its possible to execute the standalone Essential_Finder.py script as follows (OS inclusive):

 `python "/your/script/directory/Essential_Finder.py" '/your/data/directory/with/fastqfiles' strain_name annotation_type(gb/gff) '/your/annotations/directory/'`